-Many food ingredients in the market have gluten, soy, nut, and shellfish in them and may trigger allergic reactions in some people.
+Many food ingredients in the market have gluten, soy, nut, and shellfish, which may trigger allergic reactions in some people.

-In this blog, you will learn about tips you can apply when trying to buy food ingredients and how to use them to prepare meals around food allergies.
+In this blog, you will learn tips you can apply when buying food ingredients and how to use them to prepare meals around food allergies.

 Common Food Allergies

 Common signs of an allergic reaction include swelling, excessive itching, difficulty breathing, dizziness, or fainting.
-The food allergic reactions range from mild to severe, and they can be a severe problem if not well managed.
+Food allergic reactions range from mild to severe and can be a severe problem if not well managed.

 Notably, people’s allergic reactions differ.
 Certain food ingredients trigger reactions in some individuals and not others.

 Usually, the allergic reactions can be due to gluten, dairy, soy, nut, egg, or other types of allergen.
-Importantly, to manage food allergies, people who have food allergies and exhibit intolerances or sensitivities should be aware of the specific allergens.
+Importantly, people who have food allergies and exhibit intolerances or sensitivities should be aware of the specific allergens to manage food allergies.

 7 Tips for Cooking Around Food Allergies.